Braves vs. Rockies Player Props Betting Odds

-Ryan McMahon and Ronald Acuna Jr. are two of the players with prop bets available when the Colorado Rockies and the Atlanta Braves meet at Truist Park on Thursday (beginning at 7:20 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Ryan McMahon and others are listed when the Atlanta Braves host the Colorado Rockies at Truist Park on Friday (first pitch at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!